jonathanking/sidechainnet/README.md

 1. SidechainNet datasets stored as pickled Python dictionaries.
 2. Methods for loading and batching SidechainNet data efficiently in PyTorch.
 3. Methods for generating protein structure visualizations (`.pdb`, [`3Dmol`](http://3dmol.csb.pitt.edu), `.gltf`) from model predictions.
+4. Methods for augmenting SidechainNet to include new proteins and specify dataset organization.

 ## Summary of SidechainNet data